 It is expected, by most employers, that their workers will miss a certain number of workdays each year.
 When employees begin to chalk up excessive absences, decreased productivity and morale – as well as an impact on a business’s finances – become apparent.

-Absenteeism is a more overlooked cost to businesses than turnover.
+Employee absenteeism is a more overlooked cost to businesses than turnover.
 This is in part due to employers having limited ability to accurately and regularly track how much absenteeism is reducing their bottom line earnings.

-How much does absenteeism cost?
+How much does employee absenteeism cost?

 According to ‘Absenteeism: The Bottom-Line Killer’, by Circadian, unscheduled absenteeism costs roughly $3,600 per year for each hourly worker.
 Additionally, it also costs roughly $2,650 each year for salaried employees.
 The costs associated with absenteeism may include: